rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 ### Nottingham studies

 The earliest non-trivial study of time series forecast accuracy was probably by David Reid as part of his PhD at the University of Nottingham (1969).
 Building on his work, Paul Newbold and Clive Granger conducted a study of forecast accuracy involving 106 time series ([JRSSA, 1974](http://www.jstor.org/stable/2344546)).
 Although they did not invite others to participate, they did start the discussion on what forecasting methods are the most accurate for different types of time series.
-The article was published along with some discussion, which reveals some of the erroneous thinking of the time.
+They presented the ideas to the Royal Statistical Society, and the subsequent discussion  reveals some of the erroneous thinking of the time.

 One important feature of the results was the empirical demonstration that forecast combinations improve accuracy.
 (A similar result had been demonstrated as far back as [Galton, 1907](http://dx.doi.org/10.1214/14-STS468).)
 Yet one discussant (GJA Stern) stated